Minor cases of Kyphosis can often get corrected with exercises, physical therapy, and proper posture.

 In the final year of treatment prior to skeletal maturity, your child’s physician may propose part-time bracing (12-14 hours/day).
 Your child must continue to wear the brace for a minimum of 18 months in order to significantly and permanently correct their kyphosis.

-At Medical City Children’s Orthopedics and Spine Specialists, we consider surgery only when it is absolutely necessary.
+At Medical City Children’s Orthopedics and Spine Specialists, we consider surgery only when absolutely necessary.
 Our pediatric orthopedic surgeons use the most advanced treatment options to ensure that patients can return to normal daily activities as soon as possible.

 Should your child require surgery to correct kyphosis, the expert surgeons and caregivers at Medical City Children’s Orthopedics and Spine Specialists can provide the care and attention they deserve.
 In addition, Dr. Richard Hostin, Dr. Kathryn Wiesman, and Dr. Shyam Kishan have been treating children and adolescents for more than 10 years.

-At Medical City Children’s Orthopedic and Spine Specialists, our physicians have successfully performed 5,900 surgeries, so you can rest assured your child is in good hands.
+At Medical City Children’s Orthopedic and Spine Specialists, our doctors have successfully performed 5,900 surgeries, so you can rest assured your child is in good hands.
 In the case that your child requires surgery, our compassionate medical team will sit down and discuss with you all the options available so your family can make an informed decision.